 No groups of more than 10 people shall be permitted on the beach.

-The Carmel Police Department will begin enforcement of these rules on Wednesday, September 2, 2020 and will follow the City’s Municipal Code Sections 1.16.010 and 2.64.100 in the issuance of citations.
-Fines for a first offense is $100, subsequent citations will be $200, and $500.
-These rules are in effect until October 7, 2020 unless extended or modified by action of the Council.
+The Carmel Police Department will be enforcing these rules and will follow the City’s Municipal Code Sections 1.16.010 and 2.64.100 in the issuance of citations.
+The fine for a first offense is $100, subsequent citations will be $200, and $500.
+These rules are in effect until February 3, 2021 unless extended or modified by action of the Council.